-Although the CTCAE governance structure is new, it is estimated that a new version of CTCAE will occur every two years.
-For major revisions the BiomedGT Wiki will be used to gather proposals from SMEs in the WGs.
-Minor revisions will be managed in Protégé by NCI EVS.
+Although the CTCAE governance structure is new, it is estimated that a new version of CTCAE will occur every two years in March to coincide with alternating major releases of MedDRA.
+(MedDRA is updated semiannually, with a major release each March and a minor release each September.)
+For major revisions to CTCAE, the BiomedGT Wiki will be used to gather proposals from SMEs in the WGs.
+Minor revisions to CTCAE will be managed in Protégé by NCI EVS.